Armando Peraza: Joining Santana

 In January 1972, at the age of 47, Peraza joined the rock band Santana and influenced the band in melding Afro-Cuban, jazz, rock, and blues.
 Peraza remained with Carlos Santana for nearly twenty years and played to millions of people around the world, partnering with percussionists José Areas, Mingo Lewis, Raul Rekow, and Orestes Vilató.
 He wrote or co-wrote sixteen songs recorded by Santana, such as "Gitano" from the album Amigos (1976) for which Peraza sang the lyrics.

-Peraza retired from Santana in 1990 at the age of 66, although traveled to Santiago de Chile for a 1992 concert with Santana in front of a crowd of over 100,000 people.
-In 2005 he appeared on a recording by John Santos, 20th Anniversary, which included "El Changüí de Peraza" with Peraza on bongos.
+Peraza retired from Santana in 1990 at the age of 66, although he traveled to Santiago de Chile for a 1992 concert with Santana in front of a crowd of over 100,000 people.
+In 2005, he appeared on a recording by John Santos, 20th Anniversary, which included "El Changüí de Peraza" with Peraza on bongos.
 In 2002, he returned to his native Cuba, his first trip there in over fifty years.

 In July 2006, Peraza, at 82 years of age, made a rare appearance with Santana for a three show performance at the Montreux Jazz Festival in Switzerland.
 This was the first of a number of summer live appearances.
 Later he appeared at the San José Jazz Festival in California with the Julius Melendez Latin Jazz Ensemble.
 He taught drum clinics in California with Raul Rekow and Karl Perazzo, both members of Santana.
 He recorded with pianist Rebeca Mauleon on Descarga en California (Universal/Pimienta) and co-wrote a song on Cepeda Forever in honor of his friend, baseball player Orlando Cepeda.

 In 2007, he received a Lifetime Achievement Award from the Voices of Latin Rock.
 The tribute show was held at Bimbo's nightclub in San Francisco and was attended by Carlos Santana, who presented Peraza with an award.
 Also attending and performing were members of the band Malo and a reunion of the original Santana band with José Areas, Mike Carabello, Gregg Rolie, and Michael Shrieve.
 Every January, the Voices of Latin Rock present the Armando Peraza Award for achievement in the San Francisco Bay Area.

-Peraza died of pneumonia on April 14, 2014 at the age of 89.
+Peraza died of pneumonia on April 14, 2014, at the age of 89.